May 04 , 2020

 Vegetarians and vegans sometimes suffer with hair loss due to a drop in the intake of nutrients normally gained from meat and animal products.
 This is more common if the person has switched from a meat and dairy based diet to a vegetarian or vegan diet suddenly and without making dietary adjustments to account for the missing nutrients.
 The main ones being a lack of Protein and Iron.
 As hair is made of protein when a diet doesn't consume enough of it, the body stores and feeds it to essential organs and functions first meaning the hair can suffer.
 Iron Is easily gained through a meat based diet and certain types of Iron are more difficult to consume in plant based diets however Iron is integral to the hair growth cycle and studies have shown that a lack of Iron can contribute to hair loss so it may be useful to check your Iron levels and supplement with Iron capsules if needed.

 At CENTRED we believe in encouraging hair growth with a three stage approach.
 Mindset, Nutrition and Care.
 Each stage feeds in to the other and acts as a catalyst for not only improving hair but also our general health and wellbeing.
 Healthy mind and body = healthy hair.

 Nutrition – Improve nutrition – Eat a well-balanced varied diet of whole foods.
-A nutritional supplement is a great way to ensure you get certain key nutrients that are helpful for hair growth like Iron, Zinc and Biotin all found in our Tender Love & Hair vegan hair Supplements which are one of the best hair supplements in the uk.
+A nutritional hair growth supplement is a great way to ensure you get certain key nutrients that are helpful for hair growth like Iron, Zinc, Silica and Biotin all found in our Tender Love & Hair vegan hair Supplements which are one of the best hair supplements in the uk.
 Hydration is also important, aim for 2-4 litres per day.
 As hair growth is a ‘non essential’ bodily function, it flourishes best within a balanced system.
 By keeping the body well nourished and hydrated, there is plenty of nutrition to go round the body.
 As the key to growing healthy hair is keeping the hair in the 'Anagen' or 'Active Growing' phase as long as possible, eating a well balanced diet and taking hair growth vitamins avoids interference to the cycle.

 Care – Caring for the hair and scalp properly will maximise hair growth potential.
 As the scalp is the 'flower bed' of the hair, using a scalp treatment with essential oils like our En-Root Scalp Treatment is a great way to stimulate blood flow to the scalp and remove dead skin and product build up.
-Use Sulphate and Silicone free shampoo and conditioner for gentle cleansing and to avoid product build up.
+Use Sulphate free hair products and conditioners without Silicones in order to keep your hair healthy and free from build up.
 Being mindful with what stress we put our hair under is important, Brush hair regularly but gently.
 Avoid mechanical damage from brushes or tools that snag, pull and break the hair.
 Use silk pillow cases, soft hair ties and reduce tension and heat on the hair where possible.
 Apply a hair masque regularly, at least once a month.
 Our Daily Calma Conditioner can be used as a masque by leaving on the hair for a few hours before rinsing.
 It is also important to include 'Self-Care' for improving hair health as we believe 'Great Hair starts with Self Care.
 This is because learning to love and care for ourselves better means we make better decisions for ourselves which will improving our health and wellbeing which in turn boosts our hair and scalp health.
 You can read our previous blog 'Our guide to improving wellness' here.